williamouyang/okta.github.io/docs/api/rest/authn.md

 MFA_ENROLL_ACTIVATE|The user enrolled in a MFA factor, but the factor requires activation.
 MFA_REQUIRED|The user credentials are valid, but MFA is required.
 MFA_CHALLENGE|The user needs to enter the passCode from their MFA factor.
-SUCCESS|The user is authenticated.
+SUCCESS|The user finished the authentication flow successfully.

-Each of these statuses has an expiration date and a cancellation link which that deletes the stateToken and returns the user to the UNAUTHENTICATED state.
-The current status of the state token is aways available.
+Each of these statuses has an expiration date and a cancellation link which that deletes the stateToken and returns the user to the unauthenticated state.
+The current status of the state token is aways available by POSTing a stateToken to the /api/v1/authn endpoint, as described in the [stateToken Status](#stateToken-status) section.

 ##### factorResult